 We are highly skilled in transactions involving health care clients (including navigating the obstacle courses of federal and state regulation) and routinely handle mergers and acquisitions, joint ventures, syndications, disaffiliations and contractual relationships of all kinds.
 We are thoroughly versed in the regulatory aspects of our clients’ businesses, and commonly provide advice regarding the federal Stark, Anti-Kickback and False Claim Act statutes (and their state-law analogues), HIPAA, EMTALA, license and staff privilege issues, tax-exemption issues and corporate practice of medicine issues.
 Our attorneys are well versed in health care reform legislation and regulations and can guide clients through the formation and implementation of integrated delivery systems and accountable care organizations.
 We have significant expertise in the specialized area of financially distressed health care businesses, and we represent purchasers, lenders, ombudsmen, creditors’ committees, debtors and many others in bankruptcy and workout situations.

 Our health care lawyers work collaboratively with our colleagues throughout the firm.
-On behalf of our health care clients we are able to draw upon expert corporate, tax, litigation, labor and employment, intellectual property, real estate, bank and finance, insolvency, corporate governance and executive compensation advice, so that our client representation is truly complete and seamless.
+On behalf of our health care clients we are able to draw upon expert corporate, tax, litigation, labor and employment, intellectual property, real estate, commercial finance, insolvency, corporate governance and executive compensation advice, so that our client representation is truly complete and seamless.

 Health Care Transactions